stamhoofd/stamhoofd/README.md

 ## Development

-To run everything locally, we need to glue all the packages together and build them.
-We only publish packages to the NPM registry during a release.
+To run everything locally, we run everything on a fake TLD domain and host the dashboard on dashboard.stamhoofd.
+We use Caddy and Coredns to wire everything together.
+You can follow the following steps to run everything:

 1. We use `yarn`.
 Do not use `npm`.
 That will break things.
-Use `yarn policies set-version 1.19.0` to set the version of yarn to the one used in the project (and the server).
-Replace 1.19.0 with the version in package.json > engines > yarn.
-We use version version 1.19.0 of yarn because of a bug in workspaces after that version (https://github.com/yarnpkg/yarn/issues/7807).
+Use `yarn policies set-version 1.22.19` to set the version of yarn to the one used in the project (and the server).
+Replace 1.22.19 with the version in package.json > engines > yarn.
+We use version version 1.22.19 of yarn because of a bug in workspaces after that version (https://github.com/yarnpkg/yarn/issues/7807).
 2. When switching branches, cloning the repo or when pulling changes, run `yarn install && yarn build` first in the project root.
 We use yarn workspaces to glue all packages together in the monorepo.
 We don't publish individual packages (not anymore, we used to do that).
-3. Use `yarn build` in the project directory to build all shared dependencies inside the project.
+3. Use `yarn build:shared` in the project directory to build all shared dependencies inside the project.
 This will make sure eslint works correctly.
 4. Install all needed vscode extensions: vetur & eslint.
 Please use VSCode because that makes sure all the developer tools are the same (e.g. eslint).
-5. Make sure you create all `/backend/app.*/.env.json` based on `/backend/app/*/.env.template.json`
+5. Make sure you create all `/backend/app/*/.env.json` based on `/backend/app/*/.env.template.json` (make sure you create the required MySQL8 database and start MySQL)
 6. Make sure you create `/frontend/.env.json` based on `/frontend/.env.template.json`
-7. Run tests before creating a pull request.

-You can run all services at once locally by running `yarn dev` in the root directory.
-Do note that you need to set up Caddy (start caddy service, run `yarn caddy`, update `caddy.dev.watch.json` file and run `yarn caddy:update` to set that config in caddy) and local DNS (because Stamhoofd depends on wildcard DNS domains) to get everything working correctly.
+7. Run migrations by running `yarn migrations` in the `backend/app/api` folder
+8. Run `yarn dev`.
+This will start all servers.
+If something fails, try to run it again and/or fix the error.
+9. Install and run caddy via `yarn caddy` (this serves the app on the default development domains)
+10. Install (`brew install coredns`) and start coredns via `yarn dns` (this makes sure the default development domains resolve to your local IP address, this is required because we need wildcard domains).
+11. Update your computer's DNS-server to 127.0.0.1 (in case coredns is not running).
+On MacOS when using Wi-Fi you can run  `networksetup -setdnsservers Wi-Fi 127.0.0.1`.
+Run `networksetup -listallnetworkservices` to list all your network services.
+Don't forget to remove this again if you stop coredns again (or you won't have any internet connection since all DNS queries will fail).
+You can also manually go to the network settings of your Mac to change the DNS server.
+12. Next time you can run `yarn dev`, `yarn caddy` and `yarn dns` in one go by running `yarn dev:server`

+Everything should run fine now and you should be able to visit `https://dashboard.stamhoofd` (make sure to enter http(s):// manually because the browser won't recognize the TLD by default and will default to search otherwise) to create your first organization.

 Feel free to contact us via hello@stamhoofd.be if you have questions about development and how to set it up.